The Power of Localization for Efficiently Learning Linear Separators with Noise: Learning with malicious noise

 We will start by working on proving that there is a feasible $q$.
 First of all, a Chernoff bound implies that $n \geq \mathrm{poly}(1/\eta', 1/\delta)$ suffices for it to be the case that, with probability $1 - \delta$, at most $2 \eta'$ members of $S$ are noisy.
 Let us assume from now on that this is the case.

 We will show that $q^*$ which sets $q^*(x) = 0$ for each noisy point, and $q^*(x) = 1$ for each non-noisy point, is feasible.

-First, we use VC tools to show that, if enough examples are chosen, a bound like part 4 of Definition~\ref{d:admissible}, but averaged over the clean examples, likely holds for all relevant directions. \begin{lemma} If we draw $\ell$ times i.i.d. from $D$ to form $X_C$, with probability $1 - \delta$, we have that for any unit length $a$,
+First, we use VC tools to show that, if enough examples are chosen, a bound like Lemma~\ref{lemma:var.small}, but averaged over the clean examples, likely holds for all relevant directions. \begin{lemma} If we draw $\ell$ times i.i.d. from $D$ to form $X_C$, with probability $1 - \delta$, we have that for any unit length $a$,

 \end{lemma} {\bf Proof:} See Appendix~\ref{a:vc}.